Home Podcasts The World, the Universe and Us

 The World, the Universe and Us

-From the evolution of intelligent life, to the mysteries of consciousness; from the threat of the climate crisis to the search for dark matter, The world, the universe and us is your essential weekly dose of science and wonder in an uncertain world.
-Hosted by journalists Dr Rowan Hooper and Dr Penny Sarchet and joined each week by expert scientists in the field, the show draws on New Scientist’s unparalleled depth of reporting to put the stories that matter into context.
-Feed your curiosity with the podcast that will restore your sense of optimism and nourish your brain.
+From the evolution of intelligent life to the mysteries of consciousness, from the threat of the climate crisis to the search for dark matter, this podcast is your essential weekly dose of science and wonder.
+Hosted by journalists Dr Rowan Hooper and Dr Penny Sarchet, each episode features expert scientists discussing the latest discoveries.
+The show draws on New Scientist's unparalleled depth of reporting to put the stories that matter into context.
+Feed your curiosity with a podcast that restores optimism and nourishes the brain.

 Episodes